pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 Alternatively, the bitmapped trie might be replaced with a data structure more typical for this
 purpose: a radix trie.
 It is not clear what magnitude of potential speedup is available here.

-Another alternative used in the [Felix][18] language garbage collector, which has somewhat in common with mo-gc, is a Judy array, though it's complexity and apparent inflexibility may be prohibitive.

 #### Custom Allocator

-As mentioned in the earlier section _Journal Processing_, this overall architecture may be conducive to a partitioned-heap allocator and a [corresponding collection approach][26].
+As mentioned in the section _Journal Processing_, this overall architecture may be conducive to a partitioned-heap allocator and a [corresponding collection approach][26].

 The possible advantages could be: